gisumd/COVID-19-API-Documentation/docs/notice/eu_filter.md

 ```

 ## How to remove EU response in Python

-This sample Python code can remove the EU responses from the microdata CSV by specifying the file path and date to remove.
+This sample Python code can remove EU responses in the microdata that have reached the 2-year retention deadline.
+These responses will be removed from the microdata CSV by specifying the file path and the date range to remove.
 The output will rewrite the origin file.

 ```py
 from datetime import date, timedelta import re, gzip